Chang, Kwang-chih

 - Summary

-- Kwang-chih Chang, commonly known as K. C. Chang, was a Taiwanese-American archaeologist and sinologist.
-He was the John E. Hudson Professor of archaeology at Harvard University, Vice-President of the Academia Sinica, and a curator at the Peabody Museum of Archaeology and Ethnology.
+- Kwang-chih Chang, commonly known as K. C. Chang, was a Taiwanese anthropologist, archaeologist, and sinologist who was the John E. Hudson Professor of Archaeology at Harvard University.
+He also served as the vice-president of Academia Sinica and as a curator at the Peabody Museum of Archaeology and Ethnology.
 He helped to bring modern, western methods of archaeology to the study of ancient Chinese history.
 He also introduced new discoveries in Chinese archaeology to western audiences by translating works from Chinese to English.
 He pioneered the study of Taiwanese archaeology, encouraged multi-disciplinal anthropological archaeological research, and urged archaeologists to conceive of East Asian prehistory as a pluralistic whole.
 Wikipedia

 - Gender or Sex